nsmsn/dotcom/src/slash/now.md

 &nbsp;

-I am currently:
+Currently:

 - working with an awesome digital experience team.
 - raising a preschooler with [Eleanor](https://eleanoraldrich.com).
-- watching and listening to the Amazin' Mets ⚾ broadcasts.
+- exploring the desert.

 &nbsp;